kshaffer/courses/auralskills4.md

 Generally, students will be given multiple opportunities during each unit to demonstrate mastery of each concept, and only their performance on the *most recent* assessment attempt(s) will count towards the unit grade.
 More details are provided in the unit guides.

-A student's overall grade at the end of the semester will be the median of all unit grades, or one letter grade higher than the lowest unit grade — whichever is lower.
+**A student's overall grade at the end of the semester will be the median of all unit grades, or one letter grade higher than the lowest unit grade — whichever is lower.**

+Examples:

+To receive a final grade of A, a student needs a median grade of A for the three unit grades, and nothing lower than a B. So A A A, or A A B for the three unit grades would resuli in a final grade of A.

+To receive a final grade of B, a student needs a median unit grade of B, and nothing lower than a C. So unit grades of A B B, A B C, B B B, or B B C would result in a final grade of B.

 ## Reassessment